Office of Sustainability: Livable Community (4030P)

 The Livable Communities Program strives to improve the quality of life and the environment by promoting policies to close the jobs/housing gap in San Mateo County and encourage residents and employees to shift to more resource-efficient transportation through community partnerships and engagement.

 The Livable Communities Program manages the Commute Alternatives Program for County employees.
 The program offers a variety of subsidies and services to encourage employees to use an alternative mode of transportation to commute to work ranging from a recently launched employee shuttle service to subsidies for employees who take public transit, carpool, walk or bike.
-For FY 2017-18, CAP experienced an average participation of 1,172 employees per month (or 17.24% of the workforce) utilizing the various subsidies and programs.
-Since the employee shuttle service was launched in the fall 2016, FY 2017-18 is the first year we have participation in the employee shuttle service for a full fiscal year.
+For FY 2018-19, CAP experienced an average participation of 1,198 employees per month (or 17.24 percent of the workforce) utilizing the various subsidies and programs.

 FY 2018-19 Priorities